sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

          include: {}
 ```

--   The "variable" field stands for "independent variable."
+-   The 'variable' field stands for 'independent variable.'
 Currently,
     up to two independent variables may be defined when using EEGLAB
     standard plotting functions (when using the LIMO extension to EEGLAB
     for calculating statistics and plotting results, an arbitrary number